MarkPAndrews/rbac_example/readme.md

 npm run
 ```

-Issue the following GraphQL commands at http://localhost:4000/graphql to see it work.
-Add a header variable `USER` with `eastUser` or `westUser` to see different results
+Issue the following GraphQL commands at http://localhost:4001/graphql to see it work.
+You'll need to get JWT tokens for `eastUser` and `westUser` to see it work.
+Alternatively you can change `index.js` to use the `TestAuthPlugin` class instead.
+Then generate your own unsigned JWT and send that in.
 ```
 query{agreements {id name}}
 mutation{createAgreements(input: [{id:10 name:"testing"}]) {agreements { id name }}}